open-mpic/draft-mpic/draft-westerbaan-secdispatch-mpic.md

 Content-Type: application/json

 {
- "method": "http",
+ "method": "http-acme",
- "domain": "some.example.com",
+ "domain_or_ip": "some.example.com",
- "path": ".well-known/acme-challenge/token",
+ "token": "base64_url_token",
- "expected": "challenge_token",
+ "key_authorization": "base64_url_token.base64url_Thumbprint_accountKey"
- "caa-check": false,
+ "caa_check": false,
 }
 ~~~

 The MPIC server constructs a URL by populating the URL template
-{{RFC6570}}, `http://{domain}/{path}`, and verifies that the resulting URL is
+{{RFC6570}}, `http://{domain_or_ip}/.well-known/acme-challenge/{token}`, and verifies that the resulting URL is
 well-formed, before making a HTTP GET request to the URL from each vantage
 point.
-Each vantage point SHOULD follow redirects when dereferencing the URL.
+Each perspective SHOULD follow redirects when dereferencing the URL.
-The MPIC server verifies that `expected` value provided by the client matches
+The MPIC server verifies that the `key_authorization` value provided by the client matches
-with the body of the response received from each vantage point.
+with the body of the response received from each perspective.

 If the above verifications succeeds, then the validation is successful.
 If
 the request fails, or the body does not pass these checks, then it has failed.

 Along side, the MPIC server queries for the CAA records for the
-`domain` if the `caa-check` request parameter is set to "true".
+`domain_or_ip` if the `caa_check` request parameter is set to "true".

 If either HTTP or CAA validation (when requested) fail,
 the response objects contains a top-level